nextcloud/documentation/admin_manual/ai/index.rst

 --------

 Some of our AI features are realized as generic APIs that any app can provide an implementation for by registering a provider.
 These are
-Machine translation, Speech-To-Text and Text processing
+Machine translation, Speech-To-Text and Text processing.

 Machine translation
 ^^^^^^^^^^^^^^^^^^^